Is Bright Futures Home-based Care & Learning the best care for my child or children?

 How much do you charge?

-Our standard rates are $5.06 per hour per child (effective April 2017) making it one of the most affordable childcare options available.
+Our standard rate is $5.25 per hour per child (effective April 2017) making it one of the most affordable childcare options available.
 If you are eligible for a Work & Income (WINZ) subsidy you will pay only the difference between our standard rate and the subsidy you are entitled to.
 The fees quoted on the website are subject to change.
 Please contact us or call us 0508 678 910 to confirm current rates.

 Who is eligible for a WINZ subsidy?